scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

     * Add new Inbound rules to the Auditor Network Security Group to allow the Auditor Envoy LoadBalancer (40051, 40052) access from the Ledger and Client.
     * Add new Inbound rules to the Auditor Network Security Group to deny all access from the Ledger and Client.

-Note: - We expect that you have created the Client VPC for your application deployment.
+Note: - We expect you have created the Client Virtual Networks for your application deployment.

 ## Step 3.
 Install Scalar DL Auditor